voidware/trek14/readme.md

 * Cloaking devices
 * Phaser upgrades
 * Extra energy banks
+* Upgraded shields
 * Enhanced warp capacity (eg hyperspace command)
-* Deeper long range scans
+* Deeper long range scan
-* The Corbomite manoeuvre
+* The Corbomite manoeuvre (one-shot escape or smart bomb?)

+## Model 4/4P

+Takes advantage of 80 column mode.
+Although the quadrant is the same size, the ships operational systems are displayed on the right sidebar.

+Unfortunately, due to limitation of the 4/4P graphics, the lower edge of the sprite pixels are stunted, which makes the sprites somewhat asymmetric.

+_For v2_; work is underway to support the high-res Grafyx card on the M4.
+Hopefully we can have high-res game spites!!